sforeman23/Retail-Sales-Analysis/README.md

 # 📊 Retail Sales & Operations Analysis (SQL)

 ## 📌 Overview
-This project analyzes retail sales and order data using SQL to identify revenue trends, operational inefficiencies, and shipment delays.
-The goal is to demonstrate data analysis skills and the ability to generate business insights from raw data.
+This project analyzes retail sales and order data using SQL to identify revenue trends The goal is to demonstrate data analysis skills and the ability to generate business insights from raw data.

 ---